gravitational/teleport/docs/architecture.md

 ![Teleport Overview](img/overview.svg)

-Notice that the Teleport Admin tool must be physically present on the same machine where Teleport Auth is running.
+Notice that the Teleport Admin tool must be physically present on the same machine where Teleport auth is running.
 Adding new nodes or inviting new users to the cluster is only possible using this tool.

 Once nodes and users (clients) have been invited to the cluster, lets go over the sequence